11 Top-Rated Tourist Attractions & Things to Do in Scottsdale, AZ

 Long the winter home of famous architect Frank Lloyd Wright, you can visit his Taliesin West, now a school of architecture, and capture a glimpse of his legacy.
-Art installations can be found throughout Scottsdale and are most evident as you wander through Old Town Scottsdale, but you can also stop in at some of the museums and galleries to see incredible art of the West.
+Art installations, another of the area's attractions can be found throughout the city and are most evident as you wander through Old Town Scottsdale.
+You can also stop in at some of the museums and galleries to see incredible art of the West.

 See also: Where to Stay in Scottsdale

-1 Taliesin West
+1. Taliesin West

 Taliesin West was the winter home of architect Frank Lloyd Wright and is today the headquarters of the Frank Lloyd Wright Foundation and the School of Architecture at Taliesin West.
 Students transition between Taliesin in Wisconsin and Taliesin West in Scottsdale, spending summers in the north and winters in the south, same as they have been doing for decades.

 Tours are mandatory if you want to see the property, but guides are passionate about telling the story of the site and provide interesting insights without overwhelming you with details.
 You can learn about the concepts the architect employed in the buildings and gain a better understanding of what you are seeing on the tour.

 Address: 12621 N. Frank Lloyd Wright Blvd, Scottsdale, Arizona

-2 Old Town Scottsdale
+2. Old Town Scottsdale

-3 Golf Courses
+3. Golf Courses

 Two of the best courses are Troon North and TPC Scottsdale.
 Troon North has two golf courses, designed by Tom Weiskopf, beautifully set within the desert landscape and featuring unusual granite boulders, ravines, and rolling hills.
 Four Seasons Resort Scottsdale at Troon North provides free shuttles and special rates at the Troon North Golf Club for guests staying at their property.

-4 Desert Botanical Garden
+4. Desert Botanical Garden

 The gardens represent the various deserts of the Southwestern USA: Sonoran Desert, Chihuahuan Desert, Mojave Desert, and the Great Basin Desert.
 Individual areas are laid out according to themes and offer informative plaques in each area to help you identify important elements and point out what to look for.

 Address: 1201 N. Galvin Parkway, Phoenix, Arizona

-5 Western Spirit: Scottsdale's Museum of the West
+5. Western Spirit: Scottsdale's Museum of the West

 Inside, you'll find two floors of art, memorabilia, cultural items, and interesting themed displays all focused on the history of the West.
 The museum is especially noted for its collection of Hopi pottery and cowboy movie posters.
 Don't miss the outdoor central courtyard and its unusual assortment of sculptures.

 Address: 3830 N. Marshall Way, Scottsdale, Arizona

-6 Pinnacle Peak Park
+6. Pinnacle Peak Park

 The boulder-strewn, cone-shaped Pinnacle Peak is a popular hiking area in Scottsdale.
 A moderate, 1.75-mile one-way trail with 1,300 feet of elevation will take you up to the top of Pinnacle Peak, where you'll be treated to amazing views out over northern Scottsdale, including the green fairways of Troon North Golf Club.

-7 McDowell Sonoran Preserve
+7. McDowell Sonoran Preserve

-8 Scottsdale Civic Center Mall
+8. Scottsdale Civic Center Mall

 You will also find the iconic LOVE sculpture by the late artist Robert Indiana, along with other pieces of interesting public art.
 Key cultural institutions are also located in this area, including the Scottsdale Center for the Performing Arts and the Scottsdale Museum of Contemporary Art.

-9 McCormick-Stillman Railroad Park
+9. McCormick-Stillman Railroad Park